carblue/acos5/README.md

 Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card V2.00 (CryptoMate64) and V3.00 (CryptoMate Nano),
 as external modules operating within the OpenSC framework.
-The new ACOS5-EVO (ACOS5 V4.X0): Will soon be supported, work in progress.
+The new ACOS5-EVO (ACOS5 V4.X0): Will possibly be supported soon, work in progress.
+Currently all my 3 tokens emit errors on the CCID level, thus it's not clear whether my hardware/firmeware is misbehaving or whether there is a more general problem with "EVO".
+Has anybody evidence that it works at all )e.g. with the ACS toolchain?
 That's promising, the first major, real improvement of ACOS5 Smart Card V2.00.
 The respective reference manual for Your hardware is available on request from: info@acs.com.hk

 Platforns supported: Those that the Rust compiler targets: [rustc platform-support](https://doc.rust-lang.org/nightly/rustc/platform-support.html "https://doc.rust-lang.org/nightly/rustc/platform-support.html").